-- Aubrey O. Dicus, Jr. Scholarship Fund: This scholarship was established by Aubrey O. Dicus, Jr. Mr. Dicus received his JD from Stetson Law.
+- Aubrey O. Dicus Jr. Scholarship Fund: Aubrey O. Dicus Jr. established this scholarship.
+Mr. Dicus received his J.D. from Stetson Law.
 He is a partner with the St. Petersburg law firm of Battaglia, Ross, Dicus and Wein, P.A.

 - Suzanne Edgett Collins Professional Reinvestment Scholarship Fund: Suzanne Edgett Collins, R.N.; M.P.H., J.D., Ph.D., is a professor of nursing at the University of Tampa and provides legal consultative services in the areas of nursing licensure disciplinary defense.
 Dr. Collins is an alumna of Stetson Law and is admitted to the Bar in Florida and D.C.
 Collins believes that true professionalism includes a moral commitment to promote the growth and integrity of the profession of the law through the mentorship and financial support of law students and young lawyers.

 - Florida Military Academy (FMA) Scholarship: The FMA was housed on Stetson’s Gulfport campus from 1932-1951.
 During those years, young men from around the country attended the military school prior to college or a career in the armed services.
 The surviving members of FMA endowed this scholarship as a tribute to both the FMA and the students who received their military education on what is now the Stetson University College of Law campus.